xwzy/Triplet-deep-hash-pytorch/README.md

 # Update 2017.11.13
 Refactor this project.

-Use code in https://github.com/kentsommer/keras-inceptionV4 to extarct feature.
+Use code in https://github.com/kentsommer/keras-inceptionV4 to extract feature.

 # DEMO